 On the Internet you can find many articles on Waterfall methodology risks.
 They describe various aspects of this important issue.
 However, only few of them provide the full information on Waterfall risk management.
-In this article we will tell you about this important issue of software development.
-But before doing that, let’s remember the main features of Waterfall methodology, because it is impossible to understand Waterfall risks without doing that.
+In this article, we will tell you about this important issue of software development.
+But before doing that, let’s remember the main features of the Waterfall methodology, because it is impossible to understand Waterfall risks without doing that.

 Waterfall methodology has been popular among software developers for about 60 years.
 Initially it came to software development from the industry of hardware development.
 Hence, Waterfall was the first software development methodology.
 That is why it is often called traditional.

 Sequential development is the main principle of Waterfall.
 Each Waterfall project has five or seven sequential stages.
 They should be passed one after another.
 Such a strict order is required because each stage of the project is dedicated to a certain part of the code.
 Additionally, there are also stages aimed at planning, designing, and testing the final product.
 The greatest disadvantage of Waterfall is the inability to return to previous stages of work when they have already been finished.
 Many Waterfall teams have to run their projects from the very beginning because of this fact.

 The range of customer involvement in Waterfall projects is very low.
 The customer does not participate in the work on the project.
 He is able to see the final product only after it is finished.
 Waterfall teams create their software based on the documented customer demands.
 They are collected at the beginning of every project.

 Now we can find the definition for risk in Waterfall.
 Generally, anything that can negatively affect the project or its result is considered a risk.
 Few people know that in software development things that can impact the project positively are also risks.
 However, such risks are called opportunities and the developers try to use them properly if they appear.